tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

             "body": "Sample body text."
         }

-The *request* object is also placed in the context by Pyramid *by default*. ``request`` has a method ``route_url`` that will create a URL for a named route and an attribute ``url`` that will create a URL for the current page.
+There are some other pieces of data that Pyramid adds to the *context* you return from your view.
+One of these is the *request* object.
+It gives us access to information that the framework provides automatically.

+The Pyramid ``request`` has a method called ``route_url``.
+The job of this method is to return a URL corresponding to some route in your configured application.
 This allows you to include URLs in your template without needing to know exactly what they will be.
-This process is called *reversing*, since it's a bit like a reverse phone book lookup.
+The process is called *reversing*, since it's a bit like a reverse phone book lookup.

+The request also provides an attribute called ``url`` that will return the URL for the current page.
+We can use these features to begin creating connections from our template to other views in our application.

 .. code-block:: html+jinja